abbamediabanner

 Imagine living in a place where a child's father and mother lived in the same house.
 Through thick and thin, the parents worked together to raise the children.
 Imagination and self-sufficiency would be stimulated through music in the home, stories on front porch, and work for everyone to share.
 Cast yourself in such a family.
 You would find your father teaches you a rich heritage about your family.
 He might also ingratiate you into the family trade, of which you could incorporate into your tooling or education.
 Your mother actively partners in your educational and nurturing needs you as you grow.

-In this place, the entire community is deeply committed to God, and their fruit shows it in the way each is treated.
+In this place, the entire community is accountable to each other, and it shows in the way each is treated.
 Because life is not perfect, the community has a solid support system, to help one another out in times of need.
 Doors are un-locked, as people look out after each other.
-Citizens take personal responsibility to defend one another against attack or intrusion.
-Delinquents malice is distanced, and thwarted under vigilant community involvement.
+Citizens take personal responsibility to care for each other.
+Delinquents' malice is distanced, and thwarted under vigilant community involvement.
 Family and friends all live in the same neighborhood and regularly meet, often partaking in meals, concerts in the park, and other social settings for bonding.
 Kids are safe to run free all day, (when there is no school),-- and they do so without parental fear of human harm lurking against them.

 Remember this picture.
 For a majority of Americans, this is their community, just over 100 years ago.